Twin Falls, Idaho: Economy

 Twin Falls, the state's seventh-largest city, is the fastest growing city in south-central Idaho.
 As of April 2011, unemployment in Twin Falls County stood at 9.5%, below Idaho's average of 9.6%.
 From 1998 to 2007, the unemployment rate was steadily decreasing, to a low of just under 2%.
 Then, in tandem with the national economy, the unemployment rate increased to nearly 9.5% as of April 2011.

 Twin Falls is the home of cheese producer Glanbia Foods, a major American division of Irish food company Glanbia plc.

-Falls Brand, another award-winning food company, is located in the southern part of Twin Falls.
+Falls Brand, another food company, is located in the southern part of Twin Falls.
 In early 2011, Falls Brands' Old Fashioned Basque Chorizo sausage won the "Hold the Mustard" award presented by the National Meat Association (NMA) during their Annual Gourmet Sausagefest.

 Another mainstay is the College of Southern Idaho (CSI).
 Boasting a student population of 3,433, this junior college is an alternative for students not yet ready to attend a four-year university.
 Many students are from out-of-state and live in CSI's residential halls.

 Other large employers include Amalgamated Sugar Company, makers of White Satin sugar; and Lamb Weston, which has a food-processing plant located in west Twin Falls.
 It employs 500 and its annual revenue is about $100 million.

 In spite of a troubled national economy, Twin Falls has seen rapid development since 2006.
 Many major retail outlets opened stores in Twin Falls between 2006 and 2011.